bioconflict/ClusteringAnalysis_ermB_2024/README.md

 4. ermB_frequency.py
    This file is the Python3 scripts to calculate allele frequency.
 Input file is ermB.align.list, and output file is ermB.align.table.

-Part Three: Entropy calculation
+Part Two: ML clustering analysis
 1. ermB.align_1-211.list
    This file is the input file of ermB_clustering.py.
-This file was manually extracted from ermB.align.list.
-Because, we specifically focus on investigating the 1-211 region of upstream of the ermB.
+This file was extracted from ermB.align.list.
+The alignment contains the 1-211 positions of the upstream region of ermB.
 2. kmeans_211.csv
    This file is the output file of ermB_clustering.py.
 We included cluster assignment results for 21,525 sequences from a series of trials with cluster numbers ranging from 20 to 100.
 The first row denotes each trial with a different cluster number, spanning from 20 to 100.
 The subsequent rows display the cluster assignments for each sequence, maintaining the same order as in the input file.
 5. ermB_clustering.py